 Do you have something to offer this world?
 Having a website will help you do it.

-That’s exactly what I thought when I started my personal blog, calebcurry.com, which focuses on teaching beginners how to code and get into technology.
-I knew that I could help beginners break into technology without getting overwhelmed and feeling like they have to know everything.
+That’s exactly what I thought when I started my personal blog, calebcurry.com, which focuses on teaching beginners how to start investing.

 Now I want to teach you how to get your message out there by creating your own website with WordPress.